How to Start a Book Club

 • Number—8 to 16 members are best: enough for a discussion if several are absent, but not too many to make discussions unwieldy.

-• Getting started—start with 3 friends, all devoted readers; ask each to invite 1 to 3 others.
+• Invite—start with 3 friends—all devoted readers; ask each of them to invite 1, 2, or 3 others, also devoted readers.
 It's not important for everyone to know one another; in fact, it's fun if you don't.
 After you meet a couple of times, you can grow the club at your own pace.
 (Or not.)

 4. Meeting—how often and when?